 When released into the bloodstream, glutathione neutralizes free radicals, allowing them to dissolve in the bile, then to be released through the bile flow from the liver and gallbladder, and excreted through the intestinal tract (which happens when you release the coffee).

-Do I have you convinced to try it yet?
+Curious to try it out?
 If so, you’ll need a little tutorial, because for coffee enemas, you don’t want to use any ol’ cup of coffee.

 Here’s what you’ll need:

 - 2 tablespoons freshly ground, organic, light or medium roast coffee (or use coffee specially formulated for enemas)

 - Fine mesh stainless steel strainer

 - Lubrication (coconut or olive oil work well)